-Established in 2000 as part of the Alfred P. Sloan Industry Studies Program and now affiliated with the Industry Studies Association, the Center for Paper Business and Industry Studies (CPBIS) at the Georgia Institute of Technology (GT) is one of 23 Industry Studies Program Centers.
+Established in 2000 as part of the Alfred P. Sloan Industry Studies Program and now affiliated with the Industry Studies Association, the Center for Paper Business and Industry Studies (CPBIS) at the Georgia Institute of Technology is one of 23 Industry Studies Program Centers.
 CPBIS is a tax exempt, non-profit Center whose mission is to create and disseminate knowledge and further the understanding of business, management, organizational and social issues of importance to the paper industry.
-It does so by engaging key Industry organizations and personnel and academic institutions representatives – principally through GT and its associated colleges and Centers, including the Renewable Bioproducts Institute (RBI, formerly the Institute of Paper Science and Technology).
+It does so by engaging key Industry organizations and personnel and academic institutions representatives – principally through Georgia Tech and its associated colleges and Centers, including the Renewable Bioproducts Institute (RBI, formerly the Institute of Paper Science and Technology).

 - Dr. Patrick McCarthy, Director